serhat27s/valorant-discord-bot/README.md

 ## ✨ Features

-- **📊 Detailed Player Statistics** - View comprehensive stats from recent competitive matches
+- **📊 Detailed Player Statistics** - View stats from recent competitive matches
 - **🏆 Server Leaderboards** - Compete with other players on your Discord server
 - **🔗 Account Linking** - Link your Valorant account for easier access to your stats
 - **📈 Rank Tracking** - Monitor your current rank, RR, and peak rank
 - **🎯 Match History** - Review your last 10 competitive matches with detailed breakdowns
 - **🌍 Multi-Region Support** - Works across EU, NA, AP, and KR regions
-- **🎨 Rich Embeds** - Beautiful Discord embeds with rank-colored themes
+- **🎨 Embeds** - Discord embeds with rank-colored themes

 ---